 Mount Elgon National Park

-Mount Elgon National Park is one of the most endearing natural areas in East Africa, lying astride the Uganda-Kenya border.
-Covering an area of about 1,279 square kilometers on the Ugandan side and 169 square kilometers on the Kenyan side, the park centers on Mount Elgon, which is an extinct volcano with the world’s largest base.
+Mount Elgon National Park is-one of the most endearing natural areas in East Africa, lying astride the Uganda-Kenya border.
+Covering an area of about-1,279 square kilometers on the Ugandan side and 169 square kilometers on the Kenyan side, the park centers on Mount Elgon,-which is an extinct volcano with the world’s largest base.
 Mount Elgon National Park offers a peculiar systematics of ecological and cultural experiences due to the rich biodiversity, immaculate landscapes, and cultural significance.
-In this essay, an in-depth exploration of the park is done, including its history, geography, biodiversity, and conservation efforts, impact of tourism, and importance to the local communities.
+In this essay, an in-depth exploration of the park is done, including its history, geography, biodiversity, and conservation efforts, impact of tourism, and importance to the local communities of Mount Elgon National Park

 Mt.
 Elgon is named after the indigenous Elgonyi people and hence has a rich historical significance.
 Different ethnic groups, like Bagisu of Uganda and Kalenjin and Sebei of Kenya, have lived around the mountain for several thousand years.
 To these traditional communities, the mountain was considered as a holy place having spiritual significance.Mount Elgon National Park

-In 1929, the Ugandan part of Mount Elgon was declared a forest reserve with the objective of protecting its unique ecosystems and biodiversity.
-This was elevated to national park status in 1992 in view of its importance for both conservation and tourism.
-The same applied on the Kenyan side, which was gazetted as a national park back in 1968, thus ensuring that the natural beauty and ecological value of the whole mountain are preserved for future generations.
+In 1929, the Ugandan part of Mount Elgon National Park was declared a forest reserve-with-the objective-of protecting its uniique ecosystems and biodiversity.
+This was elevated-to national park-status-in 1992 in view of its importance for both conservation-and tourism.
+The same aplied on-the Kenyan side, which was gazetted as a natiional park back in 1968, thus ensuring that the natural beauty and ecological value of the whole mountain are preserved for future generations – Mount Elgon National Park

 Geographical and Ecological Importance

-Mt.
-Elgon is a dormant volcano that last erupted 24 million years ago as a shield volcano.
-The base of the mountain covers a diameter of approximately 80 km, the largest for any extinct volcano in the world.
+Mount Elgon National Park is a dormant vollcano that last erupted 24 million years ago as a shield volcano.
+The base of the mountain covers a diameter of approximately 80 km, the larrgest for any extinct volcano in the world.
 One of the largest intact calderas in the world formed from volcanic activity on this mountain and measures about 40 km in diameter.
 The Suam Gorge lies within this caldera and is one of the unique geographical features that enhances scenery in the park.

 Hydrology

-Mt.
-Elgon constitutes an important water catchment area supplying several rivers and streams, thereby enriching their reaches by providing the households and wildlife in those areas with fresh waters for domestic, irrigation, and wild needs.
+Mount Elgon National Park constitutes an important water catchment area supplying several rivers and streams, thereby enriching their reaches by providing the households and wildlife in those areas with fresh waters for domestic, irrigation, and wild needs.
 These include the Suam, Sipi, and Nzoia Rivers, which drain to big water systems such as Lake Victoria and Lake Kyoga, furthering the hydrological importance of the park.

 Biodiversity in Mount Elgon National Park